desert3agle/xharktank-backend/README.md

 # :shark: XharkTank

-This is backend for the application XharkTank, provides endpoints to pitch ideas to investors and make offers to entrepreneurs.
+This is backend for the application XharkTank, provides endpoints to pitch ideas to investors and to make counter-offers to entrepreneurs.

 - Pitch your one in a million idea to the panel of sharks  :money_with_wings:
 - Invest in the next big thing :chart_with_upwards_trend: